5 Key Consumer Product Trends (2023-2025)

 These robots are courtesy of Symbotic, which uses an AI-powered platform and robots in order to receive, pick, and store products.

-Search volume for “Symbotic” jumped earlier this year, up 200% in the past 5 years.
+Search volume for “Symbotic” are up 400% in the past 5 years.

 3. Consumers Demand Personalized Products